 ESME shall Arm the Supply and shall set the Supply State [INFO](5.7.5.32) to Armed; otherwise ESME shall not Arm the Supply.

-Clear Auxiliary Load Control Switch Event Log
+Clear Auxiliary Controller Event Log

-A Command to clear all entries from the Auxiliary Load Control Switch Event Log(5.7.5.6).
+A Command to clear all entries from the Auxiliary Controller Event Log(5.7.5.6).
 ESME shall be capable of logging that the Command has been executed in the Security Log(5.7.5.31).

 Clear Event Log